otrv4/otrv4/otrv4.md

 ### Create a User Profile Signature

-The user profile signature is generated as defined on [RFC8032] section 5.2.6.
+The user profile signature is generated as defined in RFC 8032 section 5.2.6.
 The flag `F` is set to `0` and the context `C` is left empty.

 ### Verify a User Profile Signature

-The user profile signature is verified as defined on [RFC8032] section 5.2.7.
+The user profile signature is verified as defined in RFC 8032 section 5.2.7.

 ### User Profile Data Type